 And this short video of the trails in the Englischer Garten (English Garden):

-And yes, that was about it for the last day.
+And yes, that was about all I did on the last day.
 I wanted to do more, but as I said, most things were closed by then.

 I figured I may as well grab a few beers from the hotel bar.
 After all, my stay would have been a total loss for them otherwise – it was the least I could do, right!?
 At least that’s how I justified it.